How to spot invoice scams that look like they mean business: Internet Scambusters #280

 The reason is simple: busy accounts departments and inefficient firms assume if they get a bill, they must have ordered the goods.

 More sophisticated tricksters make sales calls to companies to collect names of decision makers that they then include on the invoice to make it appear legit.
 Others send unordered, low-quality office supplies together with an invoice for an inflated sum.

 Action: The solution is simple — issue purchase order numbers for all purchases and check all invoices against the original orders.
 Be wary of anything else.

 Let’s recap on what we’ve learned here:

-Just because something looks official or genuine doesn’t mean
+- Just because something looks official or genuine doesn’t mean it is.

 That’s it for today — we hope you enjoy your week!